Andy Morgan/Aston Martin

 This is where O’Connor sees automation as a big draw.
 He admits that moving from the old bespoke system to Infor was “a real eye opener” when it came to skills challenges.

-“There was a huge skills gap to start off with,” he says, “it was a scary prospect.”
+“There was a huge skills gap to start off with,” he says.
+“It was a scary prospect.”

-The automotive industry, like many industries, will still need significant skills in technology (data and AI) and increasingly mobility and Edge expertise – and that’s where it gets really competitive for talent.
+The automotive industry, like many industries, will still need significant skills in technology (data and artificial intelligence) and increasingly mobility and Edge expertise – and that’s where it gets really competitive for talent.
 Managing resources is becoming increasingly essential if these sorts of businesses want to keep seeing the margins to which they have been accustomed in recent years.

 “The big driver [of electric vehicles] is obviously the future of automotive”